 As a part of your business, if you made anyone among the following types of payments, you need to file an appropriate 1099 Form:

-- $600 or more paid for services performed by an individual who is not treated as your employee.
+- $600 or more paid for services performed by an individual not treated as your employee.

-- Payments are made for purchasing an aquatic life from the person who engaged in catching fish.
+- Payments made for purchasing an aquatic life from the person who engaged in catching fish.

 - The amount paid to a law firm for providing legal services related to your business or trade.